 2012 Abu Dhabi Desert Challenge

-The first round of the 2012 Cross Country Rally World Championship gets underway with the Abu Dhabi Desert Challenge, which will take the riders 1240 miles, with 944 of those timed, over five days.
+The 2012 Cross Country Rally World Championship began last week with the Abu Dhabi Desert Challenge, a race that took riders over 1240 miles over five days, with 944 of those miles timed.

 Heading into the race, the immediate favorite was MRW Repsol KTM’s Marc Coma.
 And there was much merit to this, considering the Spaniard won his sixth Abu Dhabi Desert Challenge with the event concluded last Friday.

 Coma won the Abu Dhabi Desert Challenge by almost ten minutes ahead of Joan Barreda, and 20 ahead of Paulo Goncalves.

 Marc Coma (MRW Repsol KTM 450 Rally) says: “I am very happy with how things went, right from the first day.
 Despite today’s stage being the last, it was a special stage of 280km and it was difficult maintaining concentration.
 You have to focus on getting to the end without any problems.
 I tried to keep my pace up but without taking any unnecessary risks.
 Thankfully it was a rally in which everything went our way.

 “We were able to avoid any issues and things went exactly as we had planned.
 When things follow your strategy you are grateful when in the end it goes your way, because it was certainly a tough rally for everyone.
 The heat and the difficulty of the dunes made it a challenge, as did the high level of our rivals.
 In as short a rally as this one, small errors are magnified -that’s why I am so happy that everything went perfectly.”